 As a partial shutdown of the U.S. government entered its eighth day, with no quick end in sight, the Republican president was in Washington, sending out tweets attacking Democrats and talking up possibly improved relations with China.

-The two nations have been in a trade war for much of 2018, shaking world financial markets as the flow of hundreds of billions of dollars worth of goods between the world`s two largest economies has been disrupted by tariffs.
+The two nations have been in a trade war for much of 2018 that has seen the flow of hundreds of billions of dollars worth of goods between the world`s two largest economies disrupted by tariffs.

 "Just had a long and very good call with President Xi of China," Trump wrote.
 "Deal is moving along very well.
 If made, it will be very comprehensive, covering all subjects, areas and points of dispute.
 Big progress being made!"